deggis/ca-tharsis/README.md

 *ca-tharsis project logo, ink on premium toilet paper, 2024*

 This is an art project.
-Needing to use python-scraping-with-analysis to verify configuration of a premium cloud security platform is like needing to send a retired cop with technology anxiety to stop a cyber-attack.
+Needing to use python-scraping-with-analysis to review configuration of a  cloud identity platform is like needing to send a retired cop with technology anxiety to stop a cyber-attack.

 Project status: unstable PoC